GMIMS-DRAGONS: A Faraday Depth Survey of the Northern Sky Covering 350-1030 MHz: Acknowledgments

 We express our gratitude to DRAO staff for their work on the site and the telescope used in this project.
 In particular, we thank Richard Hellyer for coordinating the technical team and ensuring smooth operation of the telescope, Geordie Goodall and Mohammad Islam for the necessary corrections to the telescope encoder system, Mohammad Islam and Elena Bergeron for their work on the front-end electronics enclosure, Gordon Lacy for his expertise on the reflector system, Nicholas Bruce and Tayron Dueck for being on snow-removal duty during the winter observing season, and Andrew Gray for his role as DRAO telescope manager.

 We also thank Bryan Gaensler, Gary Hinshaw, Lewis Knee, Roland Kothes, Josh MacEachern, Wasim Raja, Michael Rupen, Ken Tapping, Alec Thomson, and Cameron Van Eck for their constructive feedback over the course of the project, and we thank Paeton Hughes for helping us with data quality assessment.
+We appreciate the comments from the anonymous referee, which helped clarify some details of the data processing.

 This work benefited from presentations and discussions during the program ``Towards a Comprehensive Model of the Galactic Magnetic Field'' at Nordita in April 2023, which is partly supported by NordForsk, and during the Interstellar Institute’s programs ``II6'' and ``II7’’ at the Paris-Saclay University’s Institut Pascal in July 2023 and 2025.